 Summer Streets – Manhattan

 For three consecutive Saturdays, New York families are encouraged to cycle, scooter or stroll down a car-free seven-mile route that takes you all the way from the Upper East Side down to the Brooklyn Bridge.
 You'll find plenty of fun along the way at interactive rest stops, including cycling lessons, bike tuneups, complimentary bike rentals, helmet giveaways, cool live performances, yoga sessions, parkour demos, even a zip line and a rock climbing wall.
-Two new additions I'm particularly excited about this year: Risa Puno's Course of Emotions, a public art/mini-golf course at the 52nd Street rest stop and Rafael Lozano-Hemmer's interactive light and sound installation Voice Tunnel in the Park Avenue Tunnel.
+Risa Puno's Course of Emotions the popular public art/mini-golf course returns to the 52nd Street rest stop, along with a new dog park where your furry friends can play with other canines.
+Like last year editionthe Park Avenue Tunnel will host an artistic installation, Dive by Norwegian artist Jana Winderen will recreate the various sounds of the world's waters and the creatures that inhabit them in an immersive 7 block sound-scape.
+New for 2014 are three interactive musical performance pieces.
+On August 2, musician Craig Shepard along with 91 trumpeters will play his hour long composition Park Avenue meant to mix nicely with the sounds eminating from the traffic filled streets.
+August 9 Chris McIntrye's Tilt Brass will combine live music and sound bites from the participants in a hig-tech presentation, and finally on August 16, participate in My (Our) Way by artist Nick Tobier by getting your hands on one of the hundred small music boxes he will be passing out for a communal concert near the Astor Place rest stop of the Frank Sinatra (or Sid Vicious depending on your musical taste) classic My Way.
 Warning: Many of the special activities tend to get mobbed, especially later in the morning.
 So go as early as possible to avoid the crowds.
 Read our dedicated post with important tips about doing Summer Streets with kids.
 FREE.

 Every August, the massive New York International Fringe Festival takes over multiple downtown Manhattan venues with cutting-edge performances—most of which are not good for kids.
-However, this year there are three designated FringeJr productions that are specifically aimed at families: the dance theater piece Peter Pan and Stardust Dances; the large-scale puppet show Sarazad and the Monster-King, and The Young Olympians and the Most Amazingly Awesome Adventure Ever, a musical about the Greek gods.
-All three are playing on different dates at the Theater at the 14th Street Y but you can see excerpts and meet the casts in advance for FREE at Fort FringeJr. $15 for adults, $10 for children under 13
+However, this year there are four designated FringeJr productions that are specifically aimed at families: the wacky sci-fi romp Alienne: The Musical Adventures of My Little Martian; And Then Came Tango a play inspired by the famous pair of male chinstrap penguins from the Central Park Zoo that hatched and raised a chick named Tango in 1999; and a pair of bilingual musical shows from the Italian company ExtraTeatro, My Monster Friend a mash up of classic horror films and rock opera and the hysterical musical duo of Vagabond$.
+All four are playing on different dates at the Theater at the 14th Street Y but you can see excerpts and meet the casts in advance for FREE at Fort FringeJr. $13

 Hong Kong Dragon Boat Festival – Corona